santacruzAI/SL_Predictor/README.md

 entropy loss for training.
 In order to account for the severe class imbalance of the data, the class<br> weights were considered during loss calculation and AUROC scores were used as the performance metric. <br>

-### Tuning:
+### Tuning

 The Ray python library was used in order to perform tuning with grid search.
-The grid search was <br> configured to test the following range of hyperparameters: learning rate = [0.0005, 0.00075, 0.001, <br> 0.0025, 0.005] and number of epochs = [25, 50, 75, 100, 125].
-A weight decay of 0.0001 was used with<br> the Adam optimizer.Additionally, K-Folds cross validation was utilized and the mean of the results was <br>
+The grid search was <br>
+configured to test the following range of hyperparameters: learning rate = [0.0005, 0.00075, 0.001, <br> 0.0025, 0.005] and number of epochs = [25, 50, 75, 100, 125].
+A weight decay of 0.0001 was used with<br>
+the Adam optimizer.Additionally, K-Folds cross validation was utilized and the mean of the results was <br>